 - Which in turn closed the Silk Route to the east, and led to sailors trying to find another way to China.
 Cue Columbus, the Portuguese explorersnote , and circumnavigators like Magellan (who was Portuguese).

 - And then Johannes Gutenberg came along with his printing device, making it easier for people with bright ideas to spread them.
 Martin Luther was one of the first to use the press to address a mass audience, with great success.

 - To top it all, new mercantile power led to more use of money, and a breach with the old natural household.
 Cue Capitalism.

 - Black Death: The Black Death has caused many of the Europeans to question the authority of the Catholic church, as many felt that god has abandoned man to fend for themselves.
 Even though the plague did hit Florence, the effects of the plague was not extreme in Florence when compared to other parts of Europe, as Florence was considered to be one of the wealthiest cities in Italy around the time period.
 The fact that the Black Death killed off a large number of lower class citizens have caused a drastic change of the social structure throughout Europe; peculiarly, it may have increased the well-being of those who survived, as (1) whole families dying meant that a lot a property was left for the taking and (2) skilled laborers could now charge higher prices (on account of reduced competition).

 - Antiquated Linguistics:

 - Altum Videtur: The choice language of educated scholars of the time since the revived Roman interest.
-And the scholars used Classical Latin, whose linguistic structure and terms was very different to the Latin used by the church, which used Vulgar Latin aka Plebeian Latin.

 - Everything Sounds More Profound in Ancien Regime French: French at that time was a major language of trade and diplomacy (although it still had to compete with Latin and Italian), and the language at that time was different to the French spoken today.